 - Paramount Theater

-When you are ready to go to New York City, make sure to book a flight with Going (formerly Scott’s Cheap Flights).
+When ready to go to New York City, book a flight deal from the alerts with Going (formerly Scott’s Cheap Flights).

-As we all are well aware, New York City is home to some of the best art and art galleries in the entire world.
+As we all know, New York City features some of the world’s best art and art galleries.
 Because of its sheer size, NYC is home to many different artists and different types of art.

 Here is a quick list of some of the top art galleries around the city.